marusakod/scprocess/docs/tutorial.md

 !!! warning "File size"

-    The size of FASTQ files is aproximatelly 7.2 GB.
+    The size of FASTQ files is approximately 7.2 GB.
 Download may take a while.

 ```bash
 # download all raw sequencing files into data/fastqs